Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 2

-No offices shall be combined.
+No person shall hold more than one office in the Party at any one time.

 ---